sjspielman/sjspielman.github.io/_posts/2015-4-3-setup-mac.md

 pip install numpy
 pip install scipy
-pip install "ipython[notebook]" # install iPython and notebook pip install ipython --upgrade   # the above command does not seem to install most recent iPython! pip install pandas
+pip install "ipython[notebook]" # install iPython and notebook pip install ipython --upgrade   # the above command does not seem to install most recent iPython, so this line fixes that issue pip install pandas
 {% endhighlight %}